How do Bees Reproduce?

 Afterward, the drone falls to the ground where he will shortly die.
 Over the next few days, the queen bee mates with 12 – 20 drones.

 Once her internal “spermatheca” is full of semen, mating time is over.
-She will never leave the hive again unless she leaves with a swarm.
+She returns to the hive to begin egg laying and will never leave the hive again-unless she leaves with a bee swarm.

-After mating, the queen begins to fulfill her role in the hive – egg laying.
-Eggs are released from the ovary and travel down the oviduct before being deposited in a hexagonal beeswax cell.
+A few days after mating, the queen bee begins to lay eggs.
+Eggs are released from her ovary and travel down the oviduct before being deposited in a hexagonal beeswax cell.

 As the egg travels through her body, she has the option to release semen and fertilize the egg – or not.
 Her choice depends on many factors that all relate to the needs of the colony.